UoB-COMSM0166/2025-group-28/README.md

 #### Sprint 2 (Blue): 13th February to 2nd April

 Over the course of this sprint, the team focused on expanding the game’s scope and perfecting its visual style.
-We also first introduced the game’s main twist, “Slow Meow”, a slow-motion ability that AstroCat can use.
+We also first introduced the game’s main twist, 'Slow Meow', a slow-motion ability that AstroCat can use.
 We introduced the following features:
 - Multiple rooms with doors as transitions between them.
 - Custom assets.
 - New mob types, adding variety and challenge to the gameplay.